na-na-hi/renget/archive/lcbguide.md

 **4. Sanity**
 Every character, except for Abnormalities has Sanity (SP).
 Sanity starts at 0 and maxes out at +45 with a minimum of -45.
 In Story and Mirror dungeons your Sanity level will carry over to the next fight.
 Positive Sanity will make coins to land heads more often, and negative Sanity will make coins to land tails more often.
 If a sinner hits -45 sanity at any point and they also have a Corrodible E.G.O equipped, they will go out of control and potentially attack allies with the Corroded E.G.O.

-Sanity increases after winning a Clash based on the Clash count, defeating an enemy whose level was higher than the unit's, after an ally defeats an enemy whose level was higher than the unit's.
+Sanity increases after winning a Clash based on the Clash count, defeating an enemy whose level was higher than the unit's, and after an ally defeats an enemy whose level was higher than the unit's.
 Passives and skill effects can also increase Sanity.
 Sanity decreases when level of the defeated ally was higher than the unit's, and decreases based on the level difference.
-E.G.Os also cost sanity.
+E.G.Os also cost Sanity.

 ## Tier List
 I'm not going to make a full tier list, because it would require me to update it very often.
 I also don't know how to make a good tier list so I would have to post in the thread asking anons to spoonfeed me every time a new ID/E.G.O is released and I don't want to do that.
 There are many other tier lists and resources for you to use if you need a full one.

+The following are what most consider to be the best IDs and E.G.O in the game.
 Hover over the images for the name of the ID/E.G.O.

 **000 IDs**
-R Corp Ishmael needs to be at uptie 4 to be at maximum efficiency.
-It is also recommended that you uptie 4 W Don and Ryoshu because they get big boosts from it, but it is not required.
+R Corp Ishmael needs to be at Uptie 4 to be at maximum efficiency.
+It is also recommended that you Uptie 4 W Don and Ryoshu because they get big boosts from it, but it is not required.
 - ![W Corp.
 L3 Cleanup Agent Don Quixote](https://files.catbox.moe/n08b7i.webp) ![W Corp.
 L3 Cleanup Agent Ryōshū](https://files.catbox.moe/a39xa4.webp) ![The One Who Shall Grip Sinclair](https://files.catbox.moe/jy5lvi.webp) ![R Corp.
 4th Pack Rabbit Heathcliff](https://files.catbox.moe/3ydr6x.webp) ![Effloresced E.G.O::Spicebush Yi Sang](https://files.catbox.moe/iqa0o7.webp) ![Tingtang Gang Gangleader Hong Lu](https://files.catbox.moe/0cauar.webp) ![R.B.
 Chef de Cuisine Ryōshū](https://files.catbox.moe/sp5g3h.webp) ![R Corp.
 4th Pack Reindeer Ishmael](https://files.catbox.moe/bjolyf.webp) ![Liu Association South Section 4 Ishmael](https://files.catbox.moe/gk4p54.webp) ![The One Who Grips Faust](https://files.catbox.moe/iedto3.webp) ![Seven Association South Section 4 Faust](https://files.catbox.moe/tlctcx.webp) ![Dieci Association South Section 4 Rodion](https://files.catbox.moe/1ao9m2.webp) ![Molar Boatworks Fixer Ishmael](https://files.catbox.moe/n4ew86.webp) ![K Corp.
 Class 3 Excision Staff Hong Lu](https://files.catbox.moe/2hv7ca.webp) ![Rosespanner Workshop Rep. Rodion](https://files.catbox.moe/s0cgr2.webp) ![Zwei Association South Section 4 Gregor](https://files.catbox.moe/fmxc7a.webp) ![Cinq Association South Section 5 Director Don Quixote](https://files.catbox.moe/59hysv.webp) ![G Corp.
 Manager Corporal Gregor](https://files.catbox.moe/bzqjz2.webp) ![Seven Association South Section 6 Director Outis](https://files.catbox.moe/l5iddu.webp)

 **00 IDs**
-It is suggested to have L Corp Faust and 7 Ryoshu at uptie 4.
-Maybe G Outis aswell.
+It is suggested to have L Corp Faust and 7 Ryoshu at Uptie 4.
+G Outis is a good pick for MD2H.
 KK Hong Lu doesn't roll very well in MD2H but his skill 2 absolutely decimates slash weak enemies.
-Shi Heathcliff gets AOE on his slash envy skill 3 at uptie 4 which is useful for connect 4 memes.
+Shi Heathcliff gets AOE on his slash envy skill 3 at Uptie 4 which can be useful for connect 4 memes.
 - ![Lobotomy Corp.
 Remnant Faust](https://files.catbox.moe/u5e7ym.webp) ![Seven Association South Section 6 Ryōshū](https://files.catbox.moe/gikmhl.webp) ![Kurokumo Clan Wakashu Hong Lu](https://files.catbox.moe/0d60ru.webp) ![Shi Association South Section 5 Ishmael](https://files.catbox.moe/5z260o.webp) ![Shi Association South Section 5 Heathcliff](https://files.catbox.moe/eopmhv.webp) ![G Corp.
 Head Manager Outis](https://files.catbox.moe/ajwa9b.webp) ![Shi Association South Section 5 Director Don Quixote](https://files.catbox.moe/dltlda.webp)

 **E.G.Os**
 Fluid Sac Faust is currently the best support E.G.O in the game, and Yi Sang's Sunshower is a fantastic damage dealer.
 Telepole Don gives her and her allies charge.
 Rime Shank shits sinking out the ass for sinking comps.
-Ardor Blossom Star at uptie 4 pairs especially well with Liu Ishmael.
+Ardor Blossom Star at Uptie 4 pairs especially well with Liu Ishmael.
 And finally, Hong Lu's Dimension Shredder allows his K Corp ID to become functionality immortal.
 - ![Fluid Sac Faust](https://files.catbox.moe/h7ahah.webp) ![Sunshower Yi Sang](https://files.catbox.moe/2evh02.webp) ![Telepole Don Quixote](https://files.catbox.moe/csfxwi.webp) ![Rime Shank Rodion](https://files.catbox.moe/vtpw5v.webp) ![Ardor Blossom Star Ishmael](https://files.catbox.moe/n2z7z0.webp) ![Dimension Shredder Hong Lu](https://files.catbox.moe/5g9i9r.webp)

 ## Activities
 **1. Story**
 The main draw of the game.
 If you beat battles in 10 turns or less, you'll get an EX rank, which unlocks extra Lunacy rewards.
-Costs stamina.
-There are currently 4 chapters + the prologue and two plot relevant events.
-Beating the first two chapters is important, as it automatically uptie 3s all your 0 identities and E.G.O, aswell as unlocks Mirror Dungeons.
+Costs Enkephalin.
+There are currently 4 chapters + the prologue and two plot-relevant events.
+Beating the first two chapters is important, as it automatically upgrades all your base Identities and E.G.O to Uptie 3, aswell as unlocks the main farming modes.

 **2. Story Dungeons**
 The final level of a chapter.
 You go through a series of rooms in order to obtain the Golden Bough.
-Costs Enkephalin Modules (you exchange your stamina for those) to enter.
-Contains abnormality battles on top of your regular combat encounters.
+Costs Enkephalin Modules to enter.
+Contains Abnormality battles on top of your regular combat encounters.
 Very long, but you can save at checkpoints to leave and resume later.

 **3. Mirror Dungeons**
 The farming stage.
 Only one Mirror Dungeon expedition can be carried out at a time; if you want to enter a different Mirror Dungeon while an expedition is in progress, you need to clear or forfeit the ongoing expedition first.
 Each Mirror Dungeon (excluding the first Mirror Dungeon) has two difficulty modes: Normal and Hard.
-You can start any Mirror Dungeon for free, and will only have to spend modules at the end if you wish to collect the rewards.
-On top of the usual rewards, you also have three weekly bonuses, each one granting you 250 lunacy and multiplying the mirror dungeon rewards by 1.5.
+You can start any Mirror Dungeon for free, and will only have to spend Modules at the end if you wish to collect the rewards.
+On top of the usual rewards, you also have three weekly bonuses, each one granting you 250 lunacy and multiplying the Mirror Dungeon rewards by 1.5.

 Mirror Dungeon 2 Hard has its own separate weekly bonus that can be collected once a week.
 Without the bonus, you get the same rewards as MD2 normal.
 Completing MD2H allows you to collect all three weekly bonuses at once.